Point Loma Real Estate Guide

 Point Loma is the peninsula that forms the western edge of San Diego Bay, running from Old Town in the north to Cabrillo National Monument at the southern tip.
 The community sits between two water frontages — San Diego Bay to the east and the Pacific Ocean to the west — and that dual-water geography shapes everything about how the neighborhood feels and prices.
 The two ZIP codes split the community roughly: 92106 covers the lower peninsula and Shelter Island area (closer to the bay, more working-harbor feel, closer to downtown), and 92107 covers Ocean Beach, the upper residential grid, and the Sunset Cliffs neighborhood.
 Real estate ranges from 1950s mid-century bungalows on the residential grid to view-lot craftsman and Spanish-revival homes on the hillside streets, bay-view estates along Talbot Street, and the Sunset Cliffs bluff-top homes above the tide pools.
 Military presence is significant — Naval Base Point Loma anchors the peninsula, and a meaningful share of the buyer and rental pool is connected to the Navy and Coast Guard installations.

 Schools fall under San Diego Unified School District; Cabrillo Elementary and Point Loma High School are the neighborhood anchors.
 The outdoor recreation identity is strong: Sunset Cliffs Natural Park, Cabrillo National Monument, Shelter Island waterfront, and Mission Bay's western edge all within fifteen minutes.
-Inventory is tight by geography — the peninsula has fixed boundaries and no room for expansion.
+Supply is tight by geography — the peninsula has fixed boundaries and no room for expansion.
 That constraint supports consistent resale value.
-If you are weighing Point Loma against Ocean Beach, Coronado, or Pacific Beach, the comparison usually comes down to water access type and how much military-community character fits your lifestyle.
-Probate, home loans, selling, and contact resources are linked.
+If you are weighing Point Loma against Ocean Beach, Coronado, or Pacific Beach, the comparison usually comes down to water access type and how much military-community character fits your lifestyle. current property options, seller pricing, and direct guidance resources are linked.
 Frederick Blum, Broker/Owner.

 Point Loma FAQ